rephluX/laravel-pagetitle/readme.md

 }
 ```

-You can also make use of the global `pagetitle` function.
+You can also make use of the global `pagetitle` helper function.

 ```php
 public function index()